Experienced Attorneys Serving Families of Fatal Accidents in MA and RI

 The increased number of fatalities and injuries has resulted in an overall 24 percent increase in the cost of traffic accidents compared to 2014, for a total cost of $152 billion.
 The National Safety Council includes property damage, lost wages and medical expenses in this figure, but excludes other personal injury-related losses such as pain and suffering.

 What is Leading to More Traffic Deaths and Serious Injuries in 2015?

 One factor contributing to the increase in fatalities and injuries may simply be that more people are on the road.
 The end of 2007 saw the start of America’s recession, and when less people are working, there are less cars, trucks, and vans creating traffic.
 As we emerge from the recession in 2015, the fatality and injury rates are – unfortunately – on pace to return to their pre-recession numbers.

 But, traffic volume does not appear to be the only culprit.
 The Newsweek article also reports on a study conducted by AT&T which found that as many as 70 percent of drivers use Smartphones behind the wheel.
 Distracted driving is a leading cause of accidents – and one that continues to claim more lives and leave more victims suffering from serious injuries every year.
 Participants in the AT&T study admitted to doing all of the following behind the wheel:

 The National Safety Council estimates that texting alone makes a driver eight times more likely to cause an accident.
 Overall, cell phone use behind the wheel is responsible for 27 percent of all vehicle collisions.

-At Bottaro Law Firm, we provide aggressive representation for auto accident victims, and we are passionate about helping put an end to distracted driving.
+At the Bottaro Law Firm, LLC, we provide aggressive representation for auto accident victims, and we are passionate about helping put an end to distracted driving.
 If you have been seriously injured or lost a loved one in a Massachusetts or Rhode Island car accident, we encourage you to contact us for a free consultation.